blendbyte/CoyoteCert/README.md

 }
 ```

 `AuthException` is thrown on 401 and 403 responses.
-Distinct from a rate limit or a transient server error, so you can alert or re-provision credentials rather than retrying.
+Distinct from a rate limit or a transient server error, so you can alert or re-provision credentials rather than retrying blindly.

 ### Per-identifier subproblems (RFC 8555 §6.7)

-When an order covering multiple domains is rejected, the CA may return a `subproblems` array with a separate error for each failing identifier:
+When an order covering multiple domains is rejected, the CA may return a `subproblems` array with a separate error for each failing domain:

 ```php
 use CoyoteCert\Exceptions\AcmeException;